saurabh1002/scancontext/README.md

 # Working C++ code and Python Bindings to the original ScanContext [repository](https://github.com/irapkaist/scancontext) where only matlab scripts work

+## How to install
+1. Clone this repository to a local directory
+2. run `make install` from within a terminal at the root of this directory

+## Usage
+1. Run `scan_context_pipeline --help` to know how to use the pipeline
+2. You could select an existing dataloader for common datasets like KITTI, Mulran, Apollo or Newer College, or write a new one for any other dataset following the same pattern as in the provided dataloaders
+3. The pipeline will save the computed loop closure indices to a file in the dataset root path within the `results` folder
+4. If provided with a ground truth closure file, the pipeline will additionally generate a Precision-Recall Table (See the dataloaders for how to provide the ground truth closures)

 ---------------------------------
 # Scan Context